blemke/FCND-Controller/README.md

 ## Implemented Controller ##

 All implementtions were done using approches explianed in class and from the python reference implmentations.
-The code demonstating how each outpuf was calculated is in the corresponding code snippets below.
+The code demonstating how each output was calculated is in the corresponding code snippets below.

 ### Implemented body rate control in C++ ###
 ```